The latest information on the Mountain Bike Innovation Centre project being taking forward in Innerleithen.

 Plans for the Bike Park are being developed by a commercial partner so we cannot comment on their behalf at this stage.

-However, SOSE has earmarked £4million of grant funding towards the private sector Bike Park operator.
+However, we have earmarked at least £4million of grant funding towards the private sector Bike Park operator.

 Contact us